Sew a Casserole Carrier in Time for Your Next Potluck

-Stitch this Casserole Carrier project in an evening or two.
+Stitch this Casserole Carrier, from the Hot and Handy Projects book.
 Then, let your tasteful carrier help you get a handle on things.
-Cook, place a casserole in the center, wrap and GO!
+Place your hot dish (or cold dish) in the center, wrap and GO!
 An insulated carrier is perfect for picnics and potluck dinners.
 The inner insulated pocket lets you store a hot or cold pack to keep the temperature of your dish just right.
 The carrier folds flat when not in use and can be laundered.

 - 7/8 yard Fabric A (carrier body)

 - 1/2 yard Fabric B (pocket)

 - Optional: 1/3 yard Fabric C (instead of webbing/strapping handles) and 1″ Create A Strap Interfacing